esrf-bliss/Lima-camera-simulator/doc/tango.rst

 A custom camera simulator can be created following this recipe.

 - Create a custom tango camera simulator
-- Create a dedicated LimaCCDs runner
+- Register this new module as a Lima camera entry point
 - Set/update the tango database

 Tango camera simulator